Oscar1640/Mame_tools_for_termux/README.md

 # MAME Tools for Termux (Experimental)

-This repository provides **pre-compiled binaries** of MAME tools for [Termux](https://github.com/termux/termux-app), specifically for **ARM64 devices**.
+This repository provides **pre-compiled binaries** of MAME tools for [Termux](https://github.com/termux/termux-app).
 These tools are designed to assist in managing and manipulating MAME-related files.

 ## Tools Included
 The following MAME tools are included as binaries: